Javier Arce

-Javier Silvano Arce Arias (born 28 February 1957) is a Peruvian football manager, currently in charge of Carlos Stein.
+Javier Silvano Arce Arias (born 28 February 1957) is a Peruvian football manager, currently the manager of Deportivo Coopsol.

 Career

 After beginning his career as a fitness coach, Arce was named manager of José Gálvez in March 2012, in the place of Wilmar Valencia.
 He then coached Defensor San Alejandro (two times), Unión Comercio (two times), UTC, Sport Loreto, Unión Huaral, Deportivo Garcilaso, Comerciantes Unidos, Binacional (two times), Cusco, Atlético Grau and Sport Huancayo.
 With Binacional he won the 2019 Apertura title.